wirshingh/fastp-hydra-loop/README.md

 The raw read files must end in '_R1_001_fastq.gz' (forward) and '_R2_001_fastq.gz' (reverse) for the script to work.
 Alternatively, the job file can be edited to match the text of the file names of the R1 and R2 reads after the sample name.

-Edit these items in the job file:
+Under CONFIGURATION edit these items in the job file:

 1. SAMPLEDIR_RAW="path to raw reads"

     After the '=' copy full path to the directory that contains the raw reads.

 2. SAMPLEDIR_BASE="path to base project directory"

     After the '=' copy the full path to the base directory.
 This is where the result will go.

 After the job is edited save it as 'fastp_loop.job' and run the job on hydra (qsub fastp_loop.job).